hasanthikaaa/TaskManagementApp/README.md

     ```

 4. **Configure Environment Variables**
-   Create a `.env` file in the root directory and provide the necessary environment variables:
+   Create a `.env.development` file in the root directory and provide the necessary environment variables:
     ```env
    PORT=
    NODE_ENV=